microsoft/Azure-Kinect-Samples/body-tracking-samples/sample_unity_bodytracking/README.md

 On the command line of the console at type the following command:

-Install-Package Microsoft.Azure.Kinect.BodyTracking -Version 1.0.1
+Update-Package -reinstall

-The body tracking libraries will be put in the Packages folder under sample_unity_bodytracking
+The latest libraries will be put in the Packages folder under sample_unity_bodytracking

+#### 2) Next download the latest Body Tracking Package

+Go to: https://docs.microsoft.com/en-us/azure/kinect-dk/body-sdk-download and follow the directions to install the sdk for version  1.1.0

-#### 2) Next add these libraries to the Assets/Plugins folder:
+#### 3) Next add these libraries to the Assets/Plugins folder:

 You can do this by hand or just run the batch file MoveLibraryFile.bat in the sample_unity_bodytracking directory